cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   c = GG.HashToScalar(h2Input)
   s = (r - c * skS) mod p

   return (c, s)
 ~~~

+Unlike other functions, `ComputeComposites` takes lists of inputs, rather
+than a single input.
+It is optimized to produce a constant-size output.
+This functionality lets applications batch inputs together to produce a
+constant-size proofs from `GenerateProof`.
+Applications can take advantage
+of this functionality by invoking `GenerateProof` on batches of inputs.
+(Notice that in the pseudocode above, the single inputs `blindedToken`
+and `element` are translated into lists before invoking `ComputeComposites`.
+A batched `GenerateProof` variant would permit lists of inputs, and no
+list translation would be needed.)

 We note here that it is essential that a different r value is used for
 every invocation.
 If this is not done, then this may leak `skS` in a